$\nu\scriptstyle{\rm CO}N{\rm CEPT}$: Cosmological neutrino simulations from the non-linear Boltzmann hierarchy: Implementation details

 \section{Implementation details}

 The methods developed in this paper has been implemented into the \CONCEPT{} code, a new cosmological code capable of simultaneously evolving $N$-body particles (matter) and fluids (neutrinos), interacting under mutual and self-gravity.
-We have fully integrated the \CLASS{} code into \CONCEPT{}.
+We have fully integrated the \CLASS{} code into \CONCEPT{}, including an MPI-parallelised method of calling \CLASS{} from \CONCEPT{}, enabling multi-node \CLASS{} computations.
 With this integration the \CONCEPT{} code has easy access to the evolution of background and linear variables, from which realisations of particle distributions and fluid fields are made.
 Such realisations are used both for initial condition generation and to close the Boltzmann hierarchy during the $N$-body simulation.

 The code is mostly written in Python.
 For performance, the code may optionally (and preferably) be compiled to C code via Cython.
 For further optimisations and to lower the Python/Cython barrier, a custom $\text{Python}\rightarrow \text{Cython}$ transpiler is built in as part of \CONCEPT{}.
 The code is MPI-parallelised with a fixed spatial domain decomposition, dividing up the simulation box into rectangular boxes of equal volume.
 Each MPI process is then responsible for what goes on within one such domain.